 Deploy Resume Parsing with Streamlit

-Wrap the two-stage LLM resume parsing pipeline into an interactive web application using Streamlit, enabling users to upload PDFs and view extracted JSON data in real time.
+Wrap the two-stage LLM resume parser in a Streamlit web app — upload PDFs and view extracted JSON data in real time.

 Topics You Will Master